Overview

 }

-You can in theory configure several images services in the server, but as of now only one can be used (the one specified in selectedImageService).
+You can in theory configure several images services in the server, but as of now only one can be active (the selectedImageService).

 Backwards compatible image rendering server config